-5 3.5.3.4.
-Analysis of the relationship based on seasonal behaviour
+3.4.
+Analysis of relationship based on seasonal behaviour

-To understand the seasonal patterns in the relationship between the COSMOSCRNP soil moisture and the evaporation data, the two-year record of data was partitioned according to seasons.
+To understand the seasonal patterns in the relationship between the CRNP soil moisture and the evaporation data, the two-year record of data was partitioned according to seasons.
 The period between December and February corresponds to the Austral summer, while autumn is from March to May, winter from June to August, and spring from September to November.
 The summer and spring seasons experienced the greatest number of precipitation events (defined here as rainfall greater than 1 mm/day) with 34 and 33 rainy days out of a total of 164 and 181 days of records respectively, followed by winter (26 events in 184 days) and autumn (17 events in 155 days).

 Corresponding Q-Q plots for the four seasons are shown in Figure 8.
-In the autumn, the PM-Mu evaporation estimates correspond most closely with the COSMOSCRNP soil moisture retrievals in the inter-quartile range (IQR), followed by the SEBS estimates.
+In the autumn, the PM-Mu evaporation estimates correspond most closely with the CRNP soil moisture retrievals in the inter-quartile range (IQR), followed by the SEBS estimates.
 PT-JPL performed the poorest.
 Beyond the IQR, and overall, the SEBS estimates were the closest match to the soil moisture distribution in this season.
 In winter, the PT-JPL estimates were the closest to the soil moisture distribution within the IQR, while overall the SEBS model again performed best, relative to these specific metrics.
 In the spring, the SEBS model estimates were distributed most similar to the soil moisture, both within the IQR and overall.
 PM-Mu estimates were the least similarly distributed.

 The summer season shows that all three evaporation estimates depart from the expectation within the IQR, with the SEBS estimates being least similar and the PT-JPL estimates most similar to the soil moisture distribution.
 As mentioned above, the site experienced 34 rainfall events out of a total of 164 days of record.
 However, there were also long periods with no rainfall events.
 Combined with the higher temperatures of summer, this leads to greater non-monotonic variations in the soil moisture signature, thus creating a disconnect with the evaporation patterns.
 There are more switches between moisture-constrained and energy-constrained conditions during this season.
-It has been demonstrated previously that the occurrence of hot and dry periods leads to decouplingde-coupling of soil moisture and evaporation (Pollacco and Mohanty 2012)(Pollacco and Mohanty 2012).
-The soil moisture profile in such situations becomes heterogeneous.
+It has been demonstrated previously that the occurrence of hot and dry periods leads to de-coupling of soil moisture and evaporation (Pollacco and Mohanty 2012).
 The soil moisture profile in such situations becomes heterogeneous in that the process driving the surface soil moisture variability (mainly soil evaporation) no longer influences the deeper layer soil moisture variability (mainly due to transpiration).
-Further explanation of this de-coupling

-30 influences the deeper layer soil moisture variability (mainly due to transpiration).
-Further explanation of this de-coupling process can be found in Pollacco and Mohanty (2012).
+Further explanation of this decoupling process can be found in Pollacco and Mohanty (2012).
 Evaporation variability in summer is driven more by the precipitation patterns than the soil moisture.
 With an abundance of energy, and severe limitation of soil moisture, any influx of moisture due to precipitation is quickly evaporated back to the atmosphere.
-Despite this, in an example of the "correlation does not imply causation" maxim, it is observed that the evaporation estimates for this season exhibit the highest correlation (R-value) with the COSMOSCRNP soil moisture.
+Despite this, in an example of the "correlation does not imply causation" maxim, it is observed that the evaporation estimates for this season exhibit the highest correlation (R-value) with the CRNP soil moisture.
 High soil moisture and temperature conditions in summer could also increase uncertainty in the surface-to-air temperature gradient: a key element of the SEBS approach.
-The SEBS model has been shown to be highly sensitive to the land surface temperature gradient parameterization (Ershadi et al. 2013), and this might be a reason
+The SEBS model has been shown to be highly sensitive to the land surface temperature gradient parameterization (Ershadi et al. 2013a), and this might be a reason for its poor performance in the summer period.